Bridging the Novice-Expert Gap via Models of Decision-Making: A Case Study on Remediating Math Mistakes: Limitations and Future Work

 \section{Limitations and Future Work}

-While our work provides a useful starting point for remediating student mistakes, there are limitations to our work.
+While our work provides a useful starting point for leveraging expert decision-making models at scale and remediating student mistakes, there are limitations to our work.
 Addressing these limitations will be an important area for future research.

+\paragraph{Collapsing expert thought processes.} LLMs and novices might still receive incomplete information or maintain misconceptions when following the expert's decision-making process, because the process distills the expert's knowledge.
+Nonetheless, we hope \methodname{} and the accompanying dataset provide a useful foundation for leveraging expert knowledge at scale.

+\paragraph{Experts.} We work with a handful of experts based on the U.S., which is not representative of experienced teaching backgrounds from other countries or cultures.
+We hope that future work can build on \methodname{} and adapt the decision-making models to fit to other expert pools.

 \paragraph{Access to questions.} In some cases, the chat transcripts do not include the question the tutor and the student are working on together.
 This is because the questions are sometimes displayed on a shared whiteboard, and not posted in the chat.
 Even though our dataset includes annotations for when there's not enough context, future work could improve upon our analysis by always including information about the question.
-For example, this may improve the IRR scores on \taska{}.

 \paragraph{Expanding to other subjects.} Our dataset and benchmark currently focuses on mathematics.
-The taxonomy may not directly transfer to other subjects, although it may serve as a good starting point for remediating student mistakes in other domains.
+The remediation process for mathematics and the decision options may not directly transfer to other subjects, although they may serve as a good starting point for remediating student mistakes in other domains.

 \paragraph{Evaluation with students.} Our human evaluations are currently limited to the teacher's perspective.
 However, ultimately, the effectiveness of the responses relies on how students receive and interpret them, and whether these interactions positively impact their learning outcomes.
 To address this limitation, future research should work towards evaluating this method with students.
 This is important as previous studies like \citet{wentzel2022does} highlight the potential disparity between teachers and students in determining what responses are more caring or useful.